Testimonials by Condition:Hand & Upper Extremity |

 Hip & Knee

 I have been racing triathlons for 25 years, but in 2008 I started to have a lot of pain in my left hip.
 After seeing many doctors, I was diagnosed with osteoarthritis.
 I researched my options and it looked like hip resurfacing was my best option at 44 years old.
 I talked with several orthopedic specialists throughout the United States and Europe, but I knew Dr. Ball was the man five minutes into my first appointment with him.
 He has since performed two hip surgeries (one resurfacing and one total hip replacement) and I am back participating in triathlons and am able to race my new passion, which is paddle boarding.
 Anyone living with hip pain knows how extreme and constant the pain is: 24/7.
 That is now a faint memory of mine.
 I am sleeping like a baby again at night and am able to do the sports that I love and live for.
 I've had 100 percent satisfaction from start to finish during both hip surgeries from Dr. Ball.
-From the initial appointments to the surgery and hospital stay at Thornton Hospital and then post-surgery visits, I was extremely impressed and would highly recommend any person with hip problems see Dr. Ball and his team at UC San Diego Health System.
+From the initial appointments to the surgery and hospital stay and then post-surgery visits, I was extremely impressed and would highly recommend any person with hip problems see Dr. Ball and his team at UC San Diego Health.
 Dr. Ball and his PA Dustyn took the time during appointments and surgery to always make me feel well taken care of.
 Thank you!

 - Roch Frey, hip resurfacing and total hip replacement patient of Dr. Ball

 “Being an ultramarathoner, I was devastated when my sports doctor told me I needed a hip replacement and that I would have to give up running.
 That diagnosis occurred in December 2009, shortly after I had qualified to compete at the 2011 Western States 100-Mile Endurance Run.
-After months of research, I decided to explore the possibility of hip resurfacing and learned that Dr. Ball at UC San Diego Health System was very experienced in this procedure.
+After months of research, I decided to explore the possibility of hip resurfacing and learned that Dr. Ball at UC San Diego Health was very experienced in this procedure.

 My initial visit with Dr. Ball confirmed that I was a candidate for hip resurfacing and that, if all went well, I would be able to resume some amount of running.
 The rest of the surgery done in July 2010, far exceeded my expectations.
 Dr. Ball, his staff, the accommodations at the hospital and the follow-up were all outstanding!